 The tissue samples look normal under the microscope.
 There are no signs of infection or cancer.

 Cancer cells or signs of infection are found.

-There are signs of an abnormal non-cancerous enlargement of the prostate gland (benign prostatic hyperplasia, or BPH), tuberculosis, lymphoma, or rectal or bladder cancer.
+There are signs of an abnormal non-cancerous enlargement of the prostate (benign prostatic hyperplasia, or BPH).

 Normal prostate biopsy results do not rule out cancer.
 There's a chance that a cancer may be missed since the biopsy takes a small amount of tissue.

 If the test finds prostate cancer cells, your biopsy report will include a Gleason score and a Grade Group number.
 These numbers are ways of describing how the cancer cells look under a microscope and how likely those cells are to grow quickly and spread.
 Your doctor will discuss this with you.